 Except, the bedside tables on either side of the bed provided earplugs and a card offering soothing white noise machines, available at the Front Desk.

 That’s right.
 Those bright orange earplugs you roll between your fingers and then massage into your ears before taking off on a flight.
 The ones people wear when operating loud machines in case there might be damage to your hearing.

 At first, I considered it a minor price to pay for the beautifully decorated, bandbox fresh Art Deco hotel room.
-With a cosy corner of windows outfitted with a chaise lounge, it was the perfect spot to while away the hours reading — or to contemplate the world after a busy holiday season.
+With a cosy corner of windows outfitted with a chaise lounge, it was the perfect spot to wile away the hours reading — or to contemplate the world after a busy holiday season.

 Until I learned that the Lounge — the famous Clermont Lounge filled with ladies dancing beneath Atlanta’s streets — opened at one in the afternoon, continuing operations until three in the morning.
 The dancers took Sundays off.
 The music began subtly around three o’clock or so, just when you were considering that a rainy afternoon nap sounded lovely before changing to head to dinner.
 The crescendo continued to increase, reaching full throttle around 11 pm, with the booming (and accompanying grinding and grating) coming to a halt at 3 am, on the dot.

 You have to understand that the Clermont Lounge is an Atlanta icon, if not a gem.